Pangw1n/SKGuns/README.md

 ### Ver 1.2.0
 - Tutorial on making custom weapons (Made by JasminDreasond)
 - The rocket launcher now has new effects and new sounds (Made by JasminDreasond)
+- The script has been reorganized.
+Now new dependencies have been added.
+(Made by JasminDreasond)
+- SkBee dependence removed

 ### Ver 1.1.3
 - Armor now mitigates damage received from damage dealt by guns